 Complaints Management Update

-The Policy requires LFI’s to implement a Complaints Management Framework that will effectively and efficiently resolve complaints by customers of LFI’s.
-The Policy also enables customers who are dissatisfied with the outcome of their complaints with the LFI’s to refer their complaints to the RBF for mediation and resolution.
+The Policy requires LFIs to implement a Complaints Management Framework that will effectively and efficiently resolve complaints by customers of LFIs.
+The Policy also enables customers who are dissatisfied with the outcome of their complaints, to refer their complaints to the RBF for mediation and resolution.

-This report provides an update on the complaints referred to the RBF in the third quarter of 2015.
+This report provides an update on the complaints referred to the RBF in the June quarter of 2017.
 The complaints data provided in this report excludes the complaints received and resolved by the LFIs at their level.

-1 Commercial Banks, Credit Institutions, Capital Market Participants, Insurance Companies or brokers, FNPF and Foreign Exchange Dealers
+1 Commercial Banks, Credit Institutions, Capital Market Participants, Insurance Companies and Brokers, FNPF and Foreign Exchange Dealers.

-The complaints received were related to the insurance, banking and credit institutions (Graph 1).
+The complaints received were related to Banks and Credit Institutions and Insurance Companies (Graph 1).

 C. Complaints Analysis

-The complaints received by the RBF against the insurance industry were on motor vehicle insurance and claims handling process on declinature of claims (Graph 2).
+The complaints received by the RBF against insurers were on motor vehicle insurance, medical insurance claims and other insurance related issues (Graph 2).

-The nature of complaints received by the RBF on the banking and credit institutions were mainly on fees and charges, fraud, loans and mortgages (Graph 3).
+The nature of complaints received by the RBF on the Banks and Credit Institutions were mainly on customer service, deposits, fees and charges, fraud and electronic banking (Graph 3).

-During the quarter, the RBF held 13 meetings with complainants to resolve their complaints.
+During the quarter, the RBF held 16 consultative meetings with complainants or LFI’s to clarify their complaints.